derek-phillips-hp/II_Auto/README.md

   * add the path to the Drivers to the end of this variable
   * make sure you start with a ;

+For Internet Explorer Driver - you need to add the websites urls to the Trusted sites list under Security in Interne Options.
+This includes the regular landing page on all stacks, webauth on all stacks, and the pgs fourm.

-Message Derek Phillips or Michael Aranda to recieve the environment.rb file.
+Message Michael Aranda to recieve the environment.rb file.
   * palce this file in the assets/ folder

 # Installing The Project